What special coverages are offered in your program?

 Who is eligible to participate?

-Organizations that are affiliated with the United Church of Christ, the Christian Church (Disciples of Christ) Alliance of Baptists, and the Presbyterian Church (USA) are eligible to participate in the program.
+IB offers church property insurance and church liability insurance to churches and related ministries that are affiliated with the United Church of Christ, the Christian Church (Disciples of Christ) Alliance of Baptists, Presbyterian Church (USA), Reformed Church in America, and Evangelical Lutheran Church in America.

 Who runs the program?